miyamonz/m-match/readme.md

 );
 const unwrapped = exhuastive(result2);
 //     ^?
 111 | 222
-// is input is more broad, exhuastive will throw error
+// if input is more broad, exhuastive will throw error
 ```